 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and the Office of Disability Services, APSC 405, or at 503-838-8250, as early as possible in the term.
 Students needing medical or mental health care can access the Student Health and Counseling Center by calling 503-838-8313, emailing at health@wou.edu, or by walking in to schedule an appointment.

-Veterans and active military personnel with special circumstances are welcome and encouraged to communicate these, in advance if possible, to the instructor.
-For WOU Veteran resources; please see wou.edu/veterans/.
+Veterans and active military personnel with special circumstances are welcome and encouraged to communicate these, in advance if possible, to me.